A Dark Energy Quintessence Model of the Universe: Introduction

-In this paper, we have presented a model of the FLRW (Friedman-Lemaitre-Robertson-Walker) universe filled with matter and DE fluids by assuming an ansatz that the DP is a linear function of the Hubble constant.
-This results in a time-dependent DP having a decelerating-accelerating transition phase of universe.
+In this paper, we have presented a model of the FLRW (Friedman Lemaitre Robertson Walker) universe filled with matter and DE fluids, by assuming an ansatz that DP is a linear function of the Hubble constant.
+This results in a time-dependent DP having decelerating-accelerating transition phase of universe.
 This is a quintessence model $\omega_{(de)}\geq -1$.
 The quintessence phase remains for the period $(0 \leq z \leq 0.5806)$.
 The model is shown to satisfy current observational constraints.
-Various cosmological parameters relating to the history of the universe have been investigated\\
+Various cosmological parameters relating to the history of the universe have been investigated. \\

-The paper is structured as follows: In Sec.
-2, we set up the initial field equations.
-In Sec.
-3, we describe the solution and physical properties of the DE model.
-Finally, Sec 4 is devoted to conclusions.
+The paper is structured as follows: In Sec. $2$, we set the initial field equations.
+In Sec. $3$, we described solution and physical properties of DE model.
+Finally, Sec. $4$ is devoted to conclusions.

-\section{Field equations}
+\section{Field equations:}

 The Einstein field equations (EFEs) are given by

 where $R_{ij}$ is the Ricci tensor, $R$ the scalar curvature, and $T_{ij}$ the stress-energy tensor.
 It is taken as $ T_{ij} = T_{ij}(m)+T_{ij}(de),$ where $T_{ij}(m)=\left(\rho_m + p_m\right)u_{i}u_{j}-p_m g_{ij}$ and $T_{ij}(de)=\left(\rho_{de}+p_{de}\right)u_{i}u_{j}-p_{de} g_{ij}.$ We take $u^{\alpha}=0; \; \; \alpha=1,2,3$.\\